-A further stage of consultation was held on the planning policy framework for Rayleigh that had emerged following the Issues and Options report.
+Most recently a further stage of consultation was held on the planning policy framework for Rayleigh that had emerged following the Issues and Options report.
 This was a public exhibition, which was held between 15 and 29 January 2013.
 A total of 44 response questionnaires were received as a result of the consultation and the key messages were that: